 According to the investigation of a Judicial Commission in Bangladesh, formed at the behest of the Supreme Court of Bangladesh, it was found that 26,352 leaders and supporters of the Bangladesh Nationalist Party (BNP) and Jamaat E Islami were involved in the aforementioned crimes.
 This included 26 Ministers and lawmakers of the BNP-Jamaat Alliance Government.
 The accused 6 ministers are Ruhul Quddus Talukder Dulu, Abdus Salam Pintu, Motiur Rahaman Nizami, Altaf Hossain Choudhury, Tariqul Islam and Hafizuddin.
 Among them, Altaf Hossain Choudhury was the then-home minister.

 Jamaat-Shibir Violence for Opposing the War Crimes Trials (2013)

-Hundreds of people were injured in clashes with Police, vehicles vandalized across the country in couple of days after the death sentence to BNP leader Salauddin Quader Chowdhury awarded by the International Crimes Tribunal (ICT-BD).
-BNP-Jamaat men hurled cocktails, petrol bombs at village home of ICT chairman Justice Fazle Kabir, Chief Election Commissioner Rakibuddin Ahmed, Information Minister Hasanul Haque Inu and Supreme Court Justice SK Sinha, and also killed a key witness in the Sayeedee case .
+Hundreds of people were injured in clashes with Police, vehicles were vandalized across the country a couple of days after the death sentence to BNP leader Salauddin Quader Chowdhury was awarded by the International Crimes Tribunal (ICT-BD).
+BNP-Jamaat men hurled cocktails, and petrol bombs at the village home of ICT chairman Justice Fazle Kabir, Chief Election Commissioner Rakibuddin Ahmed, Information Minister Hasanul Haque Inu and Supreme Court Justice SK Sinha, and also killed a key witness in the Sayeedee case.